IVSoftware/IVSoftware.Portable.Xml.Linq.XBoundObject/README.md

 ```

 The content of the newly created `XElement` can be modified using optional parameters to streamline this process.
-The content can be supplied direcly in the `Place` call using any number of optional parameters suppied in any order.
+The content can be supplied directly in the `Place` call using any number of optional parameters supplied in any order.
 See the [Optional Parameters](#optional-parameters) section for a quick-start guide to using this feature.
 ___

 ### Enhancements: Working with `Enum` and `enum` Attribute Values